hyperledger/indy-node/docs/source/transactions.md

 #### CLAIM_DEF
 Adds a claim definition (in particular, public key), that Issuer creates and publishes for a particular claim schema.

-It's not possible to update `data` in an existing claim definition.
-Therefore if an existing claim definition needs to be evolved (for example, a key needs to be rotated), a new claim definition needs to be created for a new Issuer DID (`did`).

 - `data` (dict):

      Dictionary with claim definition's data: